 - Certificate of Clearance (fingerprints - see form below)

-- Passing results on Basic Skills Test
+- Official passing results on Basic Skills Test

-- Passing results on CSET
+- Official passing results on CSET

 Program plans: All applicants are urged to meet with a program advisor to select the program plan that best meets their needs.
 Interested applicants will see that it is optimal to complete a “jump start” in the spring or summer term prior to the two-semester full-time program.
 These courses are offered in the evenings.
 It is recommended that students do not work, or work minimally, during the two full-time semesters in the program.
 We treat all students as individuals, so plans can be modified to meet individual needs.